PlayStation Network: PlayStation Plus Collection

-2022 revamp
+2022 update

 On December 3, 2021, Bloomberg reported that Sony was working on a new subscription service codenamed "Spartacus" that would be a merger of the company's current services, PlayStation Plus and PlayStation Now, with the company reportedly set to keep the Plus branding.
 The service was reported as including three tiers, the first including all the benefits of PlayStation Plus, the second expanding upon the first by including a catalog of PlayStation 4 and PlayStation 5 titles, and the third expanding upon the first two by including demos as well as a catalog of games from the PlayStation, PlayStation 2, PlayStation 3, and PlayStation Portable.
-Bloomberg claimed the service would launch within early 2022 and compete with Microsoft's Xbox Game Pass service.
+Bloomberg claimed the service would launch in early 2022 and compete with Microsoft's Xbox Game Pass service.

-The revamped PlayStation Plus service with a three-tier subscription model was officially confirmed by Sony in March 2022 as launching in June 2022; the new service launched first in Asian territories excluding Japan on May 23, 2022, in Japan on June 1, 2022, in North America on June 13, 2022, and in Europe on June 22, 2022.
+The updated PlayStation Plus service with a three-tier subscription model was officially confirmed by Sony in March 2022 as launching in June 2022; the new service launched first in Asian territories excluding Japan on May 23, 2022, in Japan on June 1, 2022, in North America on June 13, 2022, and in Europe on June 22, 2022.

-The existing service became PlayStation Plus Essential, PlayStation Plus Extra additionally gives the user access up to 400 PS4 and PS5 games as downloadable titles, and PlayStation Plus Premium further adds access to up to 340 games from the PlayStation, PS2, PS3, and PSP, streaming of all games mentioned above, and download of all but the PS3 games.
+The existing service became PlayStation Plus Essential.
+PlayStation Plus Extra additionally gives the user access to up to 400 PS4 and PS5 games as downloadable titles, and PlayStation Plus Premium further adds access to up to 340 games from the PlayStation, PS2, PS3, and PSP, streaming of all games mentioned above, and download of all but the PS3 games.
 For markets without cloud streaming, Sony offers an alternate version of Premium called PlayStation Plus Deluxe that includes the benefits of Premium at a discounted rate without cloud streaming or PS3 games.

 PlayStation Store

 The PlayStation Store is a digital media shop that offers a range of downloadable content both for purchase and available free of charge.
 This includes full games, free-to-play games, add-ons, demos, music, movies and background themes.
 The store accepts physical currency, PayPal transfers and prepaid network cards.

 PlayStation Network Cards are a form of electronic money that can be used with the PlayStation Store.
 Each card contains an alphanumeric code which can be entered on the PlayStation Network to deposit credit in a virtual wallet.
-Sony devised the payment method for people without access to a credit card, and PlayStation owners who would like to send or receive such cards as gifts.
+Sony devised the payment method for people without access to a credit card and PlayStation owners who would like to send or receive such cards as gifts.

-In 2012 Sony introduced a cross-buy initiative whereby a game available for multiple PlayStation devices need only be purchased once.
+In 2012 Sony introduced a cross-buy initiative whereby a game available for multiple PlayStation devices needed only to be purchased once.
 Players who download the PlayStation 3 version of a game can transfer to the PlayStation Vita or PlayStation 4 version at no extra cost, and vice versa.
 Users have immediate access to supported titles in their digital game library, even when they upgrade to the newest system.
 The initiative was later extended to include PlayStation 5.